peterdonnelly1/pipeline/README.md

 ---
 1   Install the NVIDIA Container Runtime on your host machine:

-    With the standard version of Docker, CLASSI will only use CPUs.
     For GPU support, the NVIDIA Container Runtime is required on the system running Docker.
     Note: there is no  NVIDIA Container Runtime for Windows